Dummiesman/angel-file-formats/Midtown Madness 2/PSDL.md

 renderer won't render anything after the last attribute even if there are more attributes in the list.

-After the block definitions comes a list of eight bit flags, one byte for each block.
-The bits define the type of the block.
+After the room definitions comes a list of eight bit flags, one byte for each room.
+The bits define the type of the room.
 Some flags are still unknown, but this is the current interpretation:

   - 0: Unknown, this bit is never used.
-    1: Subterranean, this bit is set for blocks that are located below ground level (e.g. subways).
-The echo effect will appear on this block.
+    1: Subterranean, this bit is set for rooms that are located below ground level (e.g. subways).
+The echo effect will appear on this room.
-    2: Plain, standard, ground level block.
+    2: Plain, standard, ground level room.
-    3: Road, all blocks with roads should have this bit set.
+    3: Road, all rooms with roads should have this bit set.
-    4: Intersection, all blocks that serves as intersections for ambient traffic and pedestrians should have this bit set.
+    4: Intersection, all rooms that serves as intersections for ambient traffic and pedestrians should have this bit set.
     5: Unknown, something about the bound.
     6: Warp Room, used on anything above or below ground level.
     (effect?)
-    7: INST, all blocks containing INST objects should have this bit set.
+    7: INST, all rooms containing INST objects should have this bit set.

-After the list of block types comes yet another list with one value for each block.
+After the list of room types comes yet another list with one value for each room.
 This list is a list of indices into the file *proprules.csv*.
-If a block path goes through a block, this index is the proprule that defines how and what props are placed in each block.
-The index is the line number in the text file proprules.csv and zero means that there are no props in this block.
+If a room path goes through a room, this index is the proprule that defines how and what props are placed in each room.
+The index is the line number in the text file proprules.csv and zero means that there are no props in this room.

 ### Dimensions